Project Overview and Purpose

 It is also included in the Sealed Corridor Program, in partnership with CSXT and Norfolk Southern, which is aimed at "sealing" the rail corridor between Raleigh and Charlotte by eliminating or improving railroad crossings at street levels.

-In addition to replacing the railroad crossing with a new railroad bridge over Morrisville Parkway, work involves realigning curves from Cary Parkway to Crabtree Creek to facilitate the bridge construction and to improve travel times from Raleigh and Charlotte.
+In addition to replacing the railroad crossing with a new railroad bridge over Morrisville Parkway, work involved realigning curves from Cary Parkway to Crabtree Creek to facilitate the bridge construction and to improve travel times from Raleigh and Charlotte.

 Resources for Local Property Owners